 What is child labor and how can we end it?

-From engagement in military activities to dangerous work in cocoa plantations, child labor is the malicious practice of forcing boys and girls under the age of 18 to work against their will and often in inappropriate conditions that impact their physical health and mental wellbeing.
+From engagement in military activities to dangerous work in cocoa plantations, child labor is the malicious practice of forcing boys and girls under the age of 18 to work against their will and often in hazardous conditions that impact their physical health and mental wellbeing.

 What is child labor?